John P. & Nancy Scott Vinson family

 Grove township

-Rachel predeceased John and there is no mention of her in his probate
+living in Marion county Iowa in 1856.
+Rachel had predeceased John and there is no mention of her in his probate

 living, in poor health, with one John B. Graves for the nine months prior